-OTC hearing aids do not currently exist in the United States, and therefore there is only speculation as to the uptake and/or benefit of these devices by consumers, or the subsequent impact on audiological practices.
+At this point, there is only speculation as to the uptake and/or benefit of OTC hearing aids for consumers, or the subsequent impact on audiological practices.
 The recently passed law targets the segment of the population with perceived mild-to-moderate hearing loss.
 OTC devices are not supposed to be targeted to patients with severe hearing loss or greater.

 Numerous scenarios have been proposed regarding the impact of OTC devices on audiological practice, ranging from the potential to increase the number of individuals seeking hearing care as a result of positive trials with OTC devices, to the potential to negatively impact practices due to a large uptake by consumers and the subsequent negative economic impact on practices.
-However, until OTC devices become available, the true impact will not be known.
+However, until these outcomes are studied, the true impact remains known.

-Mitigating the impact of OTC devices on audiological practice should be driven, in part, by the ability to differentiate the device from the critical services provided by the audiologist, both during the evaluation and during the development of a treatment plan.
+Mitigating the impact of OTC devices on audiological practice and patient care should be driven, in part, by the ability to differentiate the device from the critical services provided by the audiologist, both during the evaluation and during the development of a treatment plan.
 The procedures conducted during the evaluation, achieving audibility across frequency and input level, and the instruction and counseling beyond the device, are key elements to successful outcomes of patients using amplification devices, and it may be reasonable to expect that these factors could be used to create an important distinction in the mind of the consumer and therefore justify the need to engage an audiologist.

-The argument has been made that consumers may not be able to differentiate sensory hearing loss from those forms that are medically or surgically treatable, and therefore there is an increased likelihood of significant pathology being missed as part of the OTC process.
-Per the NASEM report, which included otolaryngologists and audiologists on the writing panel, the incidence of significant medical pathology is fairly low in the target population for OTC devices, and many of those pathologies have unique symptoms (e.g., unilateral tinnitus in the absence of hearing loss, pain, drainage, etc.), and therefore these patients may commonly self-select into the health-care system.
+The argument has been made that consumers may not be able to differentiate sensory hearing loss from those forms that are medically or surgically treatable, and therefore there is an increased likelihood of significant pathology being missed as part of the OTC hearing aid process.
+Per the NASEM report, which included otolaryngologists and audiologists on the writing panel, the incidence of significant medical pathology is fairly low in the target population for OTC devices, and many of those pathologies have unique symptoms (e.g., unilateral tinnitus in the absence of hearing loss, pain, drainage, etc.), and therefore these patients may commonly self-select into the healthcare system.
 Based on these factors, the impact of OTC on missing treatable otologic pathology was not considered to be significant by the NASEM report.
 In spite of this perspective, the Academy believes that it is in the best interest of any patient considering amplification to have a comprehensive hearing evaluation by an audiologist prior to making decisions regarding hearing devices.
 In this way, significant otologic pathology can be detected, and amplification devices, if necessary, can be integrated into a comprehensive treatment plan.
 Audiologists are advised to promote the concept of the necessity of consumers having a comprehensive audiological evaluation prior to purchasing any amplification system or PSAPs.
-Within the Congressional mandate for OTC devices is that devices be available for individuals with perceived mild-to-moderate hearing loss, which is inconsistent with research that demonstrates that patients cannot self-identify even the presence of a hearing loss or are able to differentiate their degree of hearing loss (e.g., mild, moderate, severe, etc.).
-The recent study by Humes et al (2017) confirms this perspective.
+Within the finalized rules for OTC devices is that devices be available for individuals with perceived mild-to-moderate hearing loss, which is inconsistent with research that demonstrates that patients cannot self-identify even the presence of a hearing loss or are able to differentiate their degree of hearing loss (e.g., mild, moderate, severe, etc.).
+The 2017 study by Humes et al. confirms this perspective.
 This dichotomy raises the question as to how consumers can differentiate their degree of hearing loss without first obtaining an audiogram.